mwherman2000/neo-windocs/windocs/quickstart-csharp/01-installvisualstudio.md

 ### Principles

-* Provide reliable documentation
+* Provide reliable documentation: timely, accurate, visual, and complete
 * Save as much of a person's time as possible
 * Use free software whenever possible

 ### Drivers

-* Need in the Neo developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible
+* Need in the Neo .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible

 ## Download and install Visual Studio 2017 Community Edition integrated development environment (IDE)